mariochacano/RAMr/README.md

-# A toolset for conducting Reliability, Availability, and Maintainability analysis
+# A toolset for Reliability, Availability, and Maintainability analysis

-`RAM`, standing for Reliability, Availability, and Maintainability, serves as a toolset for conducting RAM analysis.
+`RAM`, standing for Reliability, Availability, and Maintainability, serves as a toolset for RAM analysis.
 This method is instrumental in accurately estimating a system's production parameters, encompassing factors such as failure modes, frequencies, and their respective consequences.

 ## The package